Skip to contents

 Let’s work through a couple of examples (note these examples are presented for illustration, but the shape files are not included in the package).

-Clinton Creek
+Example 1: Clinton Creek (Lidar)

 Load a shape file defining the region of interest